jrc03c/misc-web-components/readme.md

 # Intro

-This library contains a few Vue components I've found to be useful in various projects.
+This library contains a few web components I've found to be useful in various projects.

 # Installation